pi-star-2025/pi_star/Math + Physics/misc/cold_fusion.md

 Also, the 5 layers can be observed in the wings of butterflies, or flower spirals, or snakes/reptiles.

 Whenever the wavelets within π connect with the larger waves and mimick the quantum/atomic parallels of gold, cold fusion is manifested.

+## Liquid Gold

+Our eyes mimic liquid gold, which capture n layers, instead of 5, where n → ∞

+Then within earth red/blue/green, golden gas is mimicked by feelings of "humor" (4D) and "magic" (6D).
+Golden gas simulates the future of the force of gold (music).
+The third-eye (between the eyes) has continuous traces of golden gas.

+Green, meanwhile, is the force of planting, used for growing very specific time.
+It moves slow, with seasons, and due diligence/accounting naturally (via nitrogen) so that you can patiently develop a plan.